The ‘Dugout Chair’ Begins With a Rotted Stump - Popular Woodworking Magazine

 For as long as I have been writing about woodworking, I have wanted to build a dugout chair.

-I first encountered the form in one of the many furniture books we had a Popular Woodworking Magazine.
+I first encountered the form in one of the many furniture books we had at Popular Woodworking Magazine.
 Soon after I started working at the magazine in 1996 I began poring through the books whenever I had a spare moment – attempting to get up to speed with all the different furniture styles out there.

 The book that discussed the dugout chair said the makers – English or Irish – would literally dig or burn out the shape of the chair from a whole tree.
 The author marveled at the amount of work that would require.
 As did I.

 As my woodworking library got bigger, I discovered other books that suggested the dugout chair was probably made more by Mother Nature than a woodworker.
 A rotted stump could be cleaned out and shaped.
-Then a seat could be fitted inside.\
+Then a seat could be fitted inside.

 That made a lot more sense to me.